-Now Cretans were tough people to deal with.
-Go down to chapter 1 verse 10.
+Now Cretans were tough people to deal with – go down to chapter 1, verse 10.
 They were rebellious.
 They were empty talkers.
-There were deceivers, especially those of the circumcision who needed to be silenced.
+There were deceivers, especially those of the circumcision, who needed to be silenced.
 So you had to deal with a lot of false teaching that had already come into Crete.
 You just didn’t go in and offer yourself as the first purveyor of truth.
-You went into town and you would find that already there were isms and chisms and cults and whatever else, false teachers in all those places.
+You went into town and you would find that already there were isms and schisms and cults and whatever else, false teachers in all those places.

 And we also know that the early church never attempted to establish cultural morality.
-They never attempted to quote/unquote in the vernacular of today, impact their society.
-They never attempted to impact their culture.
+They never attempted to quote-unquote, in the vernacular of today, “impact” their society.
+They never attempted to “impact” their culture.
 They never worked to gain a biblical moral agenda.
 They never got involved in trying to elect certain people to political office.
-They never got involved in trying to push people some social ladder, or some ladder of influence under the idea that somehow they could have some pervasive, moral influence on their society.
+They never got involved in trying to push people up some social ladder or some ladder of influence under the idea that somehow they could have some pervasive, moral influence on their society.
 They never really tried to change the moral agenda of society.
 They never worked toward any political goals, or political ends.
-They only sought to do one thing and that was to reach the unsaved with the gospel.
-That’s all they sought to do.
-They had no other agenda.
+They only sought to do one thing, and that was to reach the unsaved with the gospel.
+That’s all they sought to do; they had no other agenda.

 Well, some commentators coming out of that meeting said that Pat Robertson stood up and declared war on non-Christians.
 That’s a strange perspective, isn’t it?
 Are non-Christians the enemy or are they the mission field?
 They’re not the enemy.
 They’re not to be hated.
 They’re not to be fought.
 They’re not to be belittled.
 They’re not to be demeaned.
 They’re not to be assaulted.
 They’re not to be attacked.
 They are the very people that we have been called to reach.

-I frequently watch TBN, it pulls me out of apathy.
-Whenever I become at all indifferent to error, I just turn on TBN for 15 minutes and I’m ready to go to battle for the truth.
+I frequently watch TBN; it pulls me out of apathy.
+Whenever I become at all indifferent to error, I just turn on TBN for fifteen minutes and I’m ready to go to battle for the truth.
 And occasionally I hear Paul Crouch launch an abusive assault on non-Christians in the media.
-I’ve heard him curse them, pronounce divine judgment on them, damn them because they question the integrity of himself and his wife, and their organization.
+I’ve heard him curse them, pronounce divine judgment on them, damn them because they question the integrity of himself and his wife and their organization.
 He’s engendering bitter hatred and animosity toward non-Christians.

-In the summer of 1991 there was something called The Joshua Project and they announced they were going to have a conference.
+In the summer of 1991 there was something called The Joshua Project, and they announced they were going to have a conference.
 In fact, that announcement was in a lot of Christian periodicals, many of us saw it.
-And the project, the design of the project which was going to have this big national meeting called The Joshua Project, the design was quote, “taking back the culture...taking back the culture.
-We’re going to attack the people who are pro-abortion, we’re going to attack the pro-homosexual people, we’re going to attack these people who are for women’s rights, we’re going to attack these people who are breaking down the family, we’re going to attack these people who want all these moral freedoms and so forth.
-In fact, the conference described its purpose, quote, “to sound the alarm, to instill the vision, the establish the leadership that will enable us to reclaim the heart of our culture.”
+And the project, the design of the project which was going to have this big national meeting called The Joshua Project, the design was quote, “taking back the culture, taking back the culture.
+We’re going to attack the people who are pro-abortion, we’re going to attack the pro-homosexual people, we’re going to attack these people who are for women’s rights, we’re going to attack these people who are breaking down the family, we’re going to attack these people who want all these moral freedoms,” and so forth.
+In fact, the conference described its purpose, quote, “to sound the alarm, to instill the vision, to the establish the leadership that will enable us to reclaim the heart of our culture.”

-Here’s what we’re called to do, let’s look at verse 1.
-Paul says to Titus, “Now you tell the believers this, remind them to be subject to rulers, authorities and be obedient, be ready for every good deal, to malign no one, to be uncontentious, gentle, showing every consideration for all men for we also once were foolish ourselves, disobedient, deceived, enslaved to various lusts and pleasures, spending our life in malice and envy, hateful, hating one another when the kindness of God our Savior and His love for mankind appeared, He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration, and the renewing of the Holy Spirit whom He poured out upon us richly through Jesus Christ our Savior that being justified by His grace we might be made heirs according to the hope of eternal life.
-This is a trustworthy statement.
-Concerning these things I want you to speak confidently so that those who believe God may be careful to engage in good deeds, these things are good and profitable for men.”
+Here’s what we’re called to do; let’s look at verse 1.
+Paul says to Titus, “Now you tell the believers this: remind them to be subject to rulers, authorities, and be obedient, and be ready for every good deal, to malign no one, to be uncontentious, gentle, showing every consideration for all men.
+For we also once were foolish ourselves, disobedient, deceived, enslaved to various lusts and pleasures, spending our life in malice and envy, hateful, hating one another.
+When the kindness of God our Savior and His love for mankind appeared, He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and the renewing of the Holy Spirit, whom He poured out upon us richly through Jesus Christ our Savior that being justified by His grace we might be made heirs according to the hope of eternal life.
+This is a trustworthy statement; and concerning these things I want you to speak confidently, so that those who believe God may be careful to engage in good deeds.
+These things are good and profitable for men.”

 Did you get that last line?
 You want to reach people?
 Here’s the things that are good and profitable.
 That’s a statement referring to your influence, your evangelistic influence.
 What is good and beneficial to the people around you is just given to you in verses 1 through 8.